Nepherhotep/django-orm-sugar/README.md

             """
             return (self < min_value) & (self > max_value)

-3. Initialize Helper Instance
+Step 3.
+Initialize Helper Instance

     S = RangedQueryHelper()  # can be done whether in function or module level

-4. Now you can use it in your code
+Step 4.
+Now you can use it in your code

     >>> S.registration_date.in_exc_range(from_date, to_date)
     Q(registration_date__gt=from_date) & Q(registration_date__lt=to_date)